Yuhong11111/Rosa-Traffic---Take-Home-Assignment---TSA/README.md

 The system handles each query independently.
 This makes the pipeline simple and fast but prevents follow-up questions that rely on conversational context.

 **Mocked LLM instead of real LLM**
 The mocked LLM captures only the patterns explicitly programmed.
-A real LLM would handle more natural phrasing, but mocking ensures deterministic behavior and eliminates the need for API keys.
+A real LLM would handle more natural phrasing, but mocking ensures deterministic behavior and eliminates the need for LLM API keys.

 **In-memory dataset**
 The dataset is loaded from a CSV file into memory.
-This is sufficient for assignment scope but not optimal for large-scale or concurrent workloads.
+This is sufficient for this assignment scope but not optimal for large-scale or concurrent workloads.

 ---